shu223/watchOS-2-Sampler/README.md

 ##How to build

 - Change the "Team" setting on [General] for each target.
-- Setup HealthKit for the WatchKit extension target.
+- Setup **HealthKit** for the WatchKit extension target.
+- Setup **App Groups** for the parent app and extension.
+  - Edit "AudioRecAndPlayInterfaceController" with your group identifier.

 ##Contents